pcpratheesh/go-healthwatch/README.md

 HTTPHeader | An array of HTTP headers to include in the health check request | False StatusCode | The expected HTTP status code for the health check response | True

-**Overriding Checks and Run your own Checks**
+### Run your own Checks for individual checklist

-You can also override the checks to the health check configuration using the `AddCheck`` method.
+You can also override the checks to the health check configuration using the `AddCheck` method.
 This allows you to override checks based on your specific requirements.

 The first argument in the checker.AddCheck() function should be the name of the health check.
 The second argument is a callback function that takes a `HealthCheckConfig` object as input and returns an `errors.Error` object.